In order to receive a Alberta High School Diploma, students must complete a MINIMUM of one Grade 11 Science course (20 or 24 level).

-A mark of 60% or more in the prerequisite course is recommended for registration.
-A mark of 75% is the prerequisite recommended for Advanced Placement courses.
-Many
+In order to receive an Alberta High School Diploma, students must complete a MINIMUM of one Grade 11 Science course (20 or 24 level).
+A mark of 60% or more in the pre-requisite course is recommended for registration.
+A mark of 75% is the pre-requisite recommended for Advanced Placement (AP) courses.
+Many post-secondary programs require Grade 12 Science courses.

 There are four course routes for Science students at Paul Kane:

-- The Science 10-20-30 stream is for those students who would like a Grade 12 academic Science course but who will not be pursuing a career in a Science-related field.
+The Science 10-20-30 stream is for those students who would like a Grade 12 academic Science course, but who will not be pursuing a career in a Science-related field.

-- The Biology, Chemistry and Physics courses are for students heading towards college or university or a specific Science-related field.
+- The Biology, Chemistry, and Physics courses are for students heading towards college or university or a specific science related field.

 Note: ALWAYS check information with the post-secondary institution and the program of your choice.
 Pre-requisites vary by institution and institutions sometimes review and change entrance requirements.